Zahid Mahmood (air marshal)

-Muhammad Zahid Mahmood HI TI SI is an air marshal and flight instructor in the Pakistan Air Force who is the 6th and current vice chief of air staff.
+Muhammad Zahid Mahmood HI TI SI is a retired air marshal and flight instructor in the Pakistan Air Force who served as the 6th vice chief of air staff.
 Prior to assuming the office in March 2022, he commanded the Combat Commanders' School at PAF Base Mushaf.

 Career

 Mahmood was commissioned in GD Pilot branch of the Pakistan Air Force in April 1987.
 His staff appointments include deputy chief of air staff (Personal) at the Air Headquarters, director general of the Command, Control, Communications, Computers, and Intelligence (C4I) and assistant chief of the air staff (Plans).

 He graduated from the Combat Commanders’ School, National Defence University, and the Air Command and Staff College, United States.